Open Summer Courses for College Students and Adult Learners

-Session 2: ADFA 205-02: M-T-W-TH 2–6 PM, 3 credits
+Summer Session 2: ADFA 205-03: M-T-W-TH 2–6 PM, 3 credits | MANHATTAN

-Session 1: ADFD 205-01: M-T-W-TH 2–6 PM, 3 credits
+ADFA 205-04: M-T-W-TH 2–6 PM, 3 credits | ONLINE

-Graphic Design Intensive (STUDIO)
+Graphic Design Intensive (STUDIO) ADGD 205

 Cultivate visual communication skills for industry application; gain knowledge of design tools, principles, and methods to produce unique and memorable graphic work.
 Create professional logo, website, poster, and packaging designs which culminate in successful branding.
 Students will develop an understanding of theoretical concepts through lectures and hands-on practice, gain knowledge of professional practices in the field, and begin to build their own portfolio.

-INSTRUCTORS: SCOTT SANTORO (Session 1); Christopher CALDERHEAD (Session 2)
+INSTRUCTORS: SCOTT SANTORO (Session 1); CHRISTOPHER CALDERHEAD (Session 2)

-Session 1: ADGD 205-01: M-T-W-TH 9 AM–1 PM, 3 credits
+Summer Session 1: ADGD 205-01: M-T-W-TH 9 AM–1 PM, 3 credits | MANHATTAN

-Session 2: ADGD 205-02: M-T-W-TH 2–6 PM, 3 credits
+Summer Session 2: ADGD 205-03: M-T-W-TH 2–6 PM, 3 credits | MANHATTAN

-Illustration Intensive (STUDIO)
+Illustration Intensive (STUDIO) ADIL 205